cathy-h-04/CelebritiesAndPersonalities/DESIGN.md

 —-----------------------
 for i in range(1, CELEB_COUNT + 1):
-# Setting points counter variable for each celeb to zero
+---------Setting points counter variable for each celeb to zero
        points = 0

        # Selecting appropriate information for each celebrity